-DVA will assess all eligible applications against the assessment criteria (see section 6), and against other applications.
+DVA Grants Operations will assess all eligible applications against the assessment criteria (see section 6), and against other applications.
 We will consider your application on its merits, based on:

 - how well it meets the criteria

 - how it compares to other applications

-- whether it provides value with relevant money9.
+- whether it provides value with relevant money.

-DVA will assess whether the application represents value with relevant money by taking into account:
+DVA Grants Operations will assess whether the application represents value for money by taking into account:

-- the quality of the project proposal and activities - if the proposal is fit for purpose in contributing to government objectives - whether the absence of a grant is likely to prevent the grantee and government's outcomes being achieved - the potential grantee's relevant experience and performance history.
+- relevant value of the grant sought - the geographic distribution of funds when awarding grants, to take into account the distribution of veterans across Australia and those communities most in need - the quality of the project proposal and activities - if the proposal is fit for purpose in contributing to government objectives - whether the absence of a grant is likely to prevent the grantee and Government's outcomes being achieved - the potential grantee's relevant experience and performance history.

 DVA assessors will provide an initial ranking of applications to inform the deliberations of the DVA Grants Advisory Committee.
 The Grants Advisory Committee comprises senior DVA officials and recommends to the decision maker which applications to approve for a grant.
+Any expert/advisor who is not a Commonwealth official will be required/expected to perform their duties in accordance with the CGRGs.